beginning of content

 Flu vaccine

-Influenza vaccines prevent against different types of influenza A and influenza B.
+Influenza vaccines protect against different types of influenza A and influenza B.

 There are different types of influenza vaccines.
 Speak with your doctor about the best vaccine for you.

-You should get your annual influenza vaccine anytime from April onwards.
-This will protect you for the peak flu season.
+You should get your annual influenza vaccine before the flu season begins.
+This will help protect you for the peak flu season.
 You get the highest level of protection in the first 3 to 4 months after vaccination.

 You can get the flu vaccine at the same time as you get most other vaccines.